EVerest/EVerest/docs/hardware/pionix_belay_box.rst

 Use new toolchain for cross-compiling
 -------------------------------------

-If you want to cross compile something for this image, this is the toolchain to
+If you want to cross compile your EVerest version, this is the toolchain to
 use:

 .. code-block:: bash